k98kurz/tapescript/docs.md

 ordering and non-repudiation of transactions.
 Using a hash_size of 20 saves 11 bytes compared to the sha256 version with a 96 bit reduction in security (remaining 160 bits) for the hash lock.
-Preimage should be at least 16 random bytes but not more than 32.
+Preimage should be at least 16 random bytes but not more than 32; digest must be `hash_size` long.
+Must supply either preimage or digest.

 ## `make_htlc_witness(prvkey: bytes | SigningKey, preimage: bytes, sigfields: dict, sigflags: str = 00, sign_script_prefix: str = ): -> Script`